Redallia/starflight_remake/docs/design/procedural_generation.md

 Distortion amplitude
 Storm count and placement

-Surface Object Placement
+## Surface Object Placement
 Separate from terrain generation, but uses same seed for consistency.
-Minerals
+### Minerals
-Method: Scatter points based on density parameter for planet type.
+**Method**: Scatter points based on density parameter for planet type.
 Mineral type weighted by planet conditions (certain minerals more common on certain world types).
 Clustering: Minerals should cluster somewhat rather than uniform distribution.
 Could use secondary noise layer to create "rich" and "poor" regions.
+Originally, the Starflight games would cluster minerals in mountains or higher elevations.
+For this game, we might consider different distributive methods.

-Flora
+### Flora
-Method: Scatter based on habitability.
+**Method**: Scatter based on habitability.
 Density varies by terrain elevation and proximity to liquid (if present).
 Desert and frozen worlds have sparse or no flora.
 Clustering: Natural clustering around favorable conditions.

-Fauna
+### Fauna
-Method: Scatter more sparsely than flora.
+**Method**: Scatter more sparsely than flora.
 Tends toward specific biome bands rather than uniform distribution.
 Behavior: Hostile/passive ratio varies by planet.
 More hostile fauna on harsher worlds.

-Ruins and Settlements
+### Ruins and Settlements
-Method: Not procedural scatter.
+**Method**: Not procedural scatter.
 Placed based on seed at specific coordinates.
 These are story-relevant and need to be consistent and intentional.
 Placement considerations: Ruins tend toward unusual terrain features (why did ancients build here?).
 Settlements near resources or favorable terrain.

-Open Questions
+## Open Questions

-Performance: How much can be generated on-the-fly versus pre-computed when entering orbit?
+1. Performance: How much can be generated on-the-fly versus pre-computed when entering orbit?
-Resolution: What's the actual pixel/tile resolution of the heightmap?
+2. Resolution: What's the actual pixel/tile resolution of the heightmap?
 Does it match the 500x200 navigation grid exactly, or is it higher-res for visual display?
-Caching: Do we store generated terrain, or regenerate from seed each visit?
+3. Caching: Do we store generated terrain, or regenerate from seed each visit?
-Variation within types: How much do two "continental terran" worlds differ?
+4. Variation within types: How much do two "continental terran" worlds differ?
 Just threshold and color tweaks, or deeper parameter variation?
-Transitions: Some worlds might blend types (desert with polar ice caps, for instance).
+5. Transitions: Some worlds might blend types (desert with polar ice caps, for instance).
 Worth supporting, or out of scope?
-Gas giant detail: Since you can't land, how much detail is needed?
+6. Gas giant detail: Since you can't land, how much detail is needed?
 Just enough for the orbit view to look good?